beetbox/beets/docs/plugins/convert.rst

   encoding.
 By default, the plugin will detect the number of processors available and use them all.

+These config options control the transcoding process:

+* ``format`` is the name of the audio file format to transcode to.
+Files that are already in the format (and are below the maximum bitrate) will not be transcoded.
+The plugin includes default commands for the formats MP3, AAC, ALAC, FLAC, Opus, Vorbis, and Windows Media; the default is MP3.
+If you want to use a different format (or customize the transcoding options), use the options below.
+* ``extension`` is the filename extension to be used for newly transcoded files.
+This is implied by the ``format`` option, but you can set it yourself if you're using a different format.
+* ``command`` is the command line to use to transcode audio.
+A default command, usually using an FFmpeg invocation, is implied by the ``format`` option.
+The tokens ``$source`` and ``$dest`` in the command are replaced with the paths to the existing and new file.
+(Use ``$$`` to emit a literal dollars sign.)
+For example, the command ``ffmpeg -i $source -y -aq 4 $dest`` transcodes to MP3 using FFmpeg at the V4 quality level.

 Here's an example configuration::

     convert: